willstepp/writings/hunger/hunger-notes.md

 https://www.youtube.com/watch?v=7FItlStGMY4

 Tone of Dignity but not Dry, think Job
 Simple, non-dramatic, like the Bible.

 Do not telegraph your ideas.
+An important moment in the story should sit equal beside any other.
+Trust the reader to put things together.

 "Readers should always feel that you know more about your subject than you've put into the writing." - On Writing Well